Last updated on July 28th, 2022

 If you are in need of some summer house inspiration, look no further!

-The 2020 lockdown has got the nation’s creative juices flowing.
+The hunger for outdoor space has got the nation’s creative juices flowing.
 People across the country have been building magnificent summer houses, outbuildings, and pop-garden bars:

 Summer house cost checklist

 - The average custom timber summer house cost is £22,500.

 - Small outbuildings and pop-up bars are also affordable options.

 - A small, prefabricated timber summer house costs on average £2,000.